moorepants/learn-multibody-dynamics/vectors.rst

 where :math:`\theta` is the angle between the two vectors, and :math:`\hat{u}` is the unit vector perpendicular to both :math:`\bar{v}` and :math:`\bar{w}` whose sense is given by the right-hand rule.
-For aribtrary measure numbers this results in the following:
+For arbitrary measure numbers this results in the following:

 .. math::